nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/docs/companies/rsi-sistemi.md

 ## Historical Context

-RSI Sistemi's acquisition by Altran in 2001 and subsequent integration into Altran Italia by 2007 reflected broader European IT services consolidation.
-The late 1990s had seen numerous independent specialists with deep domain expertise.
-By the early 2000s, consolidation accelerated as enterprises wanted integrated service providers handling end-to-end solutions.
+RSI Sistemi's acquisition by Altran in 2001 and integration into Altran Italia by 2007 reflected broader European IT services consolidation.
+By the early 2000s, consolidation accelerated as enterprises wanted integrated service providers.
 Single-domain specialists, however technically excellent, struggled against larger, more diversified firms.

-The market consolidated into a few large national players (Value Team, Engineering, Altran Italia) and international firms (Accenture, IBM).
-Independent specialists had limited future unless they could scale rapidly or be acquired.
-RSI Sistemi chose acquisition, which preserved expertise but absorbed the company into a larger organization with different priorities.
+RSI Sistemi chose acquisition, preserving expertise while joining a larger organization.

-This pattern continued: Altran was acquired by Capgemini in 2020 and rebranded as Capgemini Engineering in 2021.
-The trajectory from independent specialist (RSI Sistemi 1976–2001) through acquisition (Altran 2001–2020) through integration into a global giant (Capgemini 2020 onward) captured the arc of European IT services consolidation across 40 years.
+This pattern continued: Altran was acquired by Capgemini in 2020 and rebranded as Capgemini Engineering.
+The trajectory from independent specialist (1976–2001) through acquisition (2001–2020) through integration into a global firm (2020 onward) captured the arc of European IT services consolidation.

 ---